Electroweak ALP Searches at a Muon Collider: Constraining the EFT

 We first focus on the $C_{WW}$-$C_{BB}$ subspace with $C_{BW} = 0$, which is the most common scenario.
 The projected 2$\sigma$ constraints for a 1-TeV ALP at a 14-TeV muon collider with $L=10$ ab$^{-1}$ is shown in Fig.~\ref{fig:MUON_no_CBW1}.
 We show the parameter space covered by the four most sensitive VBF analyses and the $3\gamma$ analysis with associated production.
 While diphoton channel provides the strongest constraint on the signal rate, as demonstrated in Fig.~\ref{fig:MUON_ExcPlot}, it is insensitive to the $C_{BB} \simeq - C_{WW}$ direction in the coupling plane, as shown in Fig.~\ref{fig:MUON_no_CBW1}.
 This could be understood from Eq.~\eqref{eq:couplingsEWSB}: along this direction, the ALP coupling to photon vanishes.
 Thus, we need other analyses to complement the diphoton resonance search.
 In particular, the $\gamma Z(2j)$ analysis provides the strongest sensitivity along the $C_{BB} \simeq -C_{WW}$ direction.
 The combined $2\sigma$ contour takes a butterfly shape, as visible in Fig.~\ref{fig:MUON_no_CBW1}.
 In brief, a 14-TeV muon collider with $L=10$ ab$^{-1}$ data could probe $C_{BB}/f_a$ and $C_{WW}/f_a$ down to ${\cal O}$(1) TeV$^{-1}$, which is at least one order of magnitude more sensitive than HL-LHC!

 Other muon collider energy/luminosity benchmarks are considered in Fig.~\ref{fig:MUON_no_CBW2}.
 The VBF $a\to\gamma\gamma$ exclusion limits for other running benchmarks are adopted from Section~\ref{ssec:analysis} directly.
 For limits on other final states, they are approximated by rescaling $\sigma(\mu^+\mu^-\to a +X{\text {'s}} \to \gamma\gamma +X{\text {'s}})$ limits in Fig.~\ref{fig:diphoton_other_benchmarks}.
 In particular, we assume that the ratios between the limits at any $(\sqrt{s}, L)$ and (14 TeV, 10 ab$^{-1}$) in every search channel stay the same as those from di-photon limits.
+We checked this assumption by completing the analysis with full simulations in the next-to-most-contributing detection channel, $\gamma Z(jj)$ channel, with a variety of values of $m_a$ and $\sqrt{s}$.
+The percentage variations between the rescaled exclusion limits and the exclusion limits with full simulations are $\lesssim 20\%$ for $\sqrt{s} =10,\,30$~TeV benchmarks and are at most $\sim 50\%$ for the $\sqrt{s}=50$~TeV benchmark.
 When $\sqrt{s}$ increases, the VBF ALP production rates increase, and consequently, the projected limits improve for both conservative and optimistic luminosity scenarios.
 The left panel of Fig.~\ref{fig:MUON_no_CBW2} shows the limits in the conservative luminosity scenario, while the right panel shows the ones in the optimistic scenario.
 By comparing both panels, the significant benefit from high integrated luminosities is evident.

 Now we turn to the case in which $C_{BW} \neq 0$.
 We treat $C_{BW}$ on an equal footing as $C_{WW}$ and $C_{BB}$.
 To better understand the effects of a non-zero $C_{BW}$, we show exclusion contours in the $C_{WW}$-$C_{BB}$ plane with $C_{BW}/f_a = \{-10, -5, 0, 5, 10\} \; \si{\per\TeV}$, in the top panel of Fig.~\ref{fig:MUON_with_CBW}, with darker color indicating a higher value of $C_{BW}$.
 Near the origin of the plane, we obtain the familiar butterfly-shaped contour at the center of Fig.~\ref{fig:MUON_no_CBW1}.
 As $C_{BW}$ becomes non-zero, the constraints shift away from the origin due to the interference between operators.
 A larger $|C_{BW}|$ (so as the other couplings) also gives rise to a higher ALP production rate in general, leading to shrinking contours.